There will not be an REU in Summer 2023. Check back in January 2024 for information on future years!

 Dissemination is an important component of any professional work.
 During the program, students give several talks on their research, including talks at a statewide REU conference and at MathFest (the summer meetings of the Mathematical Association of America).
 Students also write weekly reports on their accomplishments, which are eventually combined to create a final technical report.
 This final report can serve as a starting point for creating a manuscript to be submitted to a journal.

 Presentations of results continue past the conclusion of the eight-week REU program.
 The REU faculty at Grand Valley maintain communication with our REU students and coordinate with faculty at their home institutions to encourage students to give talks on their work at departmental seminars and at regional and national meetings.

-During the program, participants travel to visit a department that houses a graduate program in mathematics (such as the University of Michigan or Wayne State University), where they have the opportunity to interact with graduate students and faculty.
+During the program, participants travel to visit a department that houses a graduate program in mathematics (such as Michigan State University), where they have the opportunity to interact with graduate students and faculty.
 All participants speak at the SUMMR (Summer Undergraduate Michigan Mathematics Research) Conference, which brings together students from several undergraduate research programs within the state of Michigan.
-At the end of the summer, students and faculty have the opportunity to travel together to MathFest (in Washington, DC for 2015).
+At the end of the summer, students and faculty have the opportunity to travel together to MathFest (in Philadelphia, PA for 2022).
 At MathFest, each research group gives a talk on their research to an audience of students and faculty from programs throughout the country.
 Past REU students have been honored with a number of awards for their talks at MathFest.
 (See the News, Notes, Awards page for more details.)